meteor/meteor/content/data-loading.md

   Note that there are some exceptions to this second rule.
 A common one is `Meteor.user()`---although this is strictly speaking subscribed to (automatically usually), it's typically over-complicated to pass it through the template heirarchy as an argument to each template.
 Although you could do this if you want to be "pure" about everything, and it's best not to use it in too many places as it makes templates harder to test.

-  A second exception is sometimes in Blaze when you want to be more performant by controlling re-renderings.
-As an example in the Todos example application, although we subscribe to the `lists/todos` publication in the `listShowPage`, we don't actually fetch the todos further down the template heirarchy, in order to avoid the todos rendering too much when properties of the list change.

 ### Global subscriptions

 One place where you might be tempted to not subscribe inside a template is when it accesses data that you know you *always* need.
 For instance, a subscription to extra fields on the user object (see the {% post_link accounts "Accounts Article" %}) that you need on every screen of your app.